 Typical or not, TEAC’s website offers an impressive breadth of information and advice, from free films to advice on composting or the ban on plastic bags.
 Earth Day on April 22 inspired a whole month of events, including seed swaps, vine removal, bird-feeder making, planting new pollinator gardens and two huge household and clothing swap, in pursuit of its zero waste goal.
 At the April 10th swap, “Over 400 square feet of space was filled with clothing and household items and people could exchange and swap for a whole day,” Tieger recalls.
 “What was left over was donated to families and libraries.”

 All these events relied on volunteers, and even though Earth Month is over, it’s not too late to lend a hand.
-The Riverkeeper Sweep clean-up – removing trash from the Hudson shoreline – takes place on May 7 and will require many volunteers.
-There are also May planting projects planned, which will need extra hands.
+The Riverkeeper Sweep clean-up – removing trash from the Hudson shoreline – takes place very soon and will require many volunteers.
+A great idea would be to get in touch with a Garbage Disposal Bin Rental, like roll off dumpsters, to collect all the trash in one place and have it disposed of properly There are also May planting projects planned, which will need extra hands.
 If you’d like to find out more about TEAC or how you can get involved, check out tarrytownenvironmental.org.
 Photos by Suzy Allman